Juliet-Simpson/Custom-Cupboards/README.md

     * Used for registration and login functionality.

 - [Bootstrap 4](https://getbootstrap.com/docs/4.0/getting-started/introduction/)
-    * Used to dreate the responsive layout throughout the site.
+    * Used to create the responsive layout throughout the site.
 Navbar component used for the navigation and card content containers used throughout the site.

 - [jQuery](https://jquery.com/)
     * Used for various script elements throughout the project.